raguay/LaunchScripts/README.md

 `create script`
 This command will ask for a script name.
 If a file or directory doesn't exist with that name, it will be created, a base script template will be written to it, the execution bit will be set, and the `open with editor` command will be called to edit the newly created script.

+`launch npm script`
+This command will list all the npm scripts listed in the current directory's package.json file.
+It will then run the script the user selects from that list.

 #### Files Created and Used